Sungrazing comet

 Up until the 1880s, it was thought that all bright comets near the Sun were the repeated return of a single sungrazing comet.
-Then, German astronomer Heinrich Kreutz and American astronomer Daniel Kirkwood determined that, instead of the return of the same comet, each appearance was a different comet, but each were related to a group of comets that had separated from each other at an earlier passage near the Sun (at perihelion).
-Very little was known about the population of sungrazing comets until 1979 when coronagraphic observations allowed the detection of sungrazers.
+Then German astronomer Heinrich Kreutz and American astronomer Daniel Kirkwood determined that, instead of the return of the same comet, each appearance was a different comet, but each were related to a group of comets that had separated from each other at an earlier passage near the Sun (at perihelion).
+Very little was known about the population of sungrazing comets until 1979, when coronagraphic observations allowed the detection of sungrazers.
 As of October 21, 2017, there are 1495 known comets that come within ~12 solar radii (~0.055 AU).
 This accounts for nearly one third of all comets.
 Most of these objects vaporize during their close approach, but a comet with a nucleus radius larger than 2–3 km is likely to survive the perihelion passage with a final radius of ~1 km.

 Sungrazer comets were some of the earliest observed comets because they can appear very bright.
-Some are even considered Great Comets.
-The close passage of a comet to the Sun will brighten the comet not only because of the reflection off the comet nucleus when it is closer to the Sun, but the Sun also vaporizes a large amount of gas from the comet and the gas reflects more light.
-This extreme brightening will allow for possible naked eye observations from Earth depending on how volatile the gases are and if the comet is large enough to survive perihelion.
-These comets provide a useful tool for understanding the composition of comets as we observe the outgassing activity and they also offer a way to probe the effects solar radiation has on other Solar System bodies.
+Some are even considered great comets.
+The close passage of a comet to the Sun brightens the comet not only because of the reflection from the comet nucleus when it is closer to the Sun, but the Sun also vaporizes a large amount of gas from the comet, and the gas reflects more light.
+This extreme brightening might allow naked-eye observations from Earth, depending on how volatile the gases are and whether the comet is large enough to survive perihelion.
+These comets provide a useful tool for understanding the composition of comets from the observed outgassing activity.
+They also offer a way to probe the effects that solar radiation has on other Solar System bodies.

 History of sungrazers

 Pre-19th century

-One of the first comets to have its orbit computed was the sungrazing comet (and Great Comet) of 1680, now designated C/1680 V1.
-It was observed by Isaac Newton and he published the orbit results in 1687.
+One of the first comets to have its orbit computed was the sungrazing comet (and great comet) of 1680, now designated C/1680 V1.
+It was observed by Isaac Newton, who published the orbit results in 1687.
 Later, in 1699, Jacques Cassini proposed that comets could have relatively short orbital periods and that C/1680 V1 was the same as a comet observed by Tycho Brahe in 1577, but in 1705 Edmond Halley determined that the difference between the perihelion distances of the two comets was too great for them to be the same object.
-However, this marked the first time that it was hypothesized that Great Comets were related or perhaps the same comet.
-Later, Johann Franz Encke computed the orbit of C/1680 V1 and found a period of approximately 9000 years, leading him to conclude that Cassini's theory of short period sungrazers was flawed.
+However, this marked the first time that it was hypothesized that great comets were related or perhaps the same comet.
+Later, Johann Franz Encke computed the orbit of C/1680 V1 and found a period of approximately 9000 years, leading him to conclude that Cassini's theory of short-period sungrazers was flawed.
 C/1680 V1 had the smallest measured perihelion distance until the observation in 1826 of comet C/1826 U1.